FREE Case Evaluation

 One simple mistake can lead to a lifetime of consequences.
 If you drink and drive, you could be facing penalties including the loss of your driver’s license, probation, fines, and jail.
-You also suffer increased insurance premiums and the personal and professional consequences of the criminal record that follows your DUI conviction.
-However, with the help of a qualified Columbia DUI lawyer, you can fight your DUI charge and protect yourself from costly consequences.
+You also can suffer increased insurance premiums or loss of coverage altogether.
+Moreover, the personal and professional consequences of a criminal record following a DUI conviction generates a stigma with staying power.
+Both the immediate legal penalties and the collateral consequences can be a tremendous imposition on your life, and collectively can be debilitating.
+However, with the help of a qualified Columbia DUI lawyer, you can fight your DUI charge and protect yourself from costly ramifications.
+If you need help with DUI charges in Howard County generally, you can find more information here.

 When do people get a DUI in Columbia?

 If you have been arrested and charged for driving while impaired (DWI) or driving under the influence (DUI) in or around Columbia, Maryland, a Columbia DUI lawyer can help.
-Whether this is your first DUI or DWI or this is a repeated mistake, an attorney can evaluate your case, make recommendations for a course of action, and diligently represent you in court proceedings.
+Whether this is your first DUI or DWI or a second, third, or subsequent offense, an attorney can evaluate your case, make recommendations for a course of action, and diligently represent you in court proceedings.
+With so much at stake, you owe it to yourself to retain competent legal representation.

 DUI and DWI are two common terms that are often used interchangeably, but they are actually different charges.
 Whether you are charged with a DUI or DWI depends on the results of a breathalyzer test, a test administered by a police officer which determines your blood alcohol concentration (BAC).
-In Maryland, if your BAC is between 0.07 and 0.08, you are presumed to be driving while impaired.
-If your BAC is 0.08 or higher, you are presumed to be driving under the influence of alcohol.
+In Maryland, if your BAC is between 0.07 and 0.08, you are presumed to be driving while impaired (DWI).
+If your BAC is 0.08 or higher, you are presumed to be driving under the influence (DUI) of alcohol.
 Of course, anyone under 21 years of age is forbidden from having any amount of alcohol in his system.
 Maryland has a zero-tolerance policy for anyone under the age of 21 who has been consuming alcohol, which means their BAC cannot be above 0.02.
-Having an open container of alcohol in the vehicle and drinking and driving with minors in the vehicle are additional alcohol-related infractions.
+Having an open container of alcohol in the vehicle and drinking and driving with minors in the vehicle are additional alcohol-related infractions that can lead to enhanced penalties.

 Overall, a DWI is less severe than a DUI, but neither is to be taken lightly in the least.
-Penalties for both DWIs and DUIs include:
+In addition to various collateral consequences associate with drunk-driving convictions, the immediate legal penalties for both DWIs and DUIs include:

 - Suspension of one’s driver’s license